2008–2011 Icelandic financial crisis: Government resignation

-Prime Minister Geir H. Haarde announced on 23 January 2009 that he would be stepping down as leader of the Independence Party for health reasons: he has been diagnosed as having a malignant oesophageal tumour.
+Prime Minister Geir H. Haarde announced on 23 January 2009 that he would be stepping down as leader of the Independence Party for health reasons: he had been diagnosed as having a malignant oesophageal tumour.
 He said he would travel to the Netherlands around the end of January for treatment.
 Education Minister and Independence Party vice-chairman Þorgerður Katrín Gunnarsdóttir was to serve as Prime Minister in his absence.
 The leader of the Social Democratic Alliance, Foreign Minister Ingibjörg Sólrún Gísladóttir, was also unwell, undergoing treatment for a benign brain tumour since September 2008.
 The government recommended that elections be held on 9 May 2009.

 Björgvin G. Sigurðsson, Iceland's Commerce Minister, resigned on 25 January, citing the pressures of the nation's economic collapse, as the country's political leaders failed to agree on how to lead country out of its financial crisis.
 One of his last acts as minister was to dismiss the director of the Financial Supervisory Authority (FSA).
 Björgvin acknowledged that Icelanders have lost faith in their government and political system.
 "I want to shoulder my part of the responsibility for that," he said.

 Negotiations on continuing the coalition broke down the next day, apparently over demands from the Social Democratic Alliance to take over the leadership of the government, and Geir Haarde tendered the government's resignation to the President of Iceland, Ólafur Ragnar Grímsson.
 The President asked the present government to continue until a new government can be formed, and held talks with the five political parties represented in the Althing.